RohanAlexander/AustralianPoliticians/README.md

 ## Acknowledgements

-Thank you to Ben Readshaw, Edward Howlett, Kelly Lyons, Monica Alexander, Sharla Gelfand, and Simon Munzert, for their help.
+In terms of developing the package I am especially grateful for the advice and help of:

+  - Ben Readshaw,
+  - Edward Howlett,
+  - Kelly Lyons,
+  - Monica Alexander,
+  - Sharla Gelfand,
+  - Simon Munzert, and
+  - Zoe Meers.

 Thank you to Patrick Leslie who generously donated data.

 The icon of parliaments used in the hex sticker was made by
 <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a>